 In the era of the digital revolution, a company’s online presence is crucial to its success.
 The rise of social media has brought the need for creating an online image that people would like to follow.
+You don’t even need an actual office to start a business; many of today’s successful companies were created at home.

 If having a Facebook or an Instagram account was optional a few years ago, things have changed now, so this has become a mandatory part of a company’s digital marketing strategy.
 Business happens online, and not being present there means missing out on a lot of opportunities.